prabhdeepsingh3499/OrangeHRMDemo/README.md

 # OrangeHRMDemo

 ## Overview
-OrangeHRM Automation - Java is a project aimed at automating various tasks like leave approvals, login, and PIM related to OrangeHRM, a human resource management system, using Java and Selenium WebDriver.
+OrangeHRMDEMO is a project aimed at automating various tasks like leave approvals, login, and PIM related to OrangeHRM, a human resource management system, using Java and Selenium WebDriver.

 ### Prerequisites